Jesusprzr/Making-Of-A-Data-Scientist/Documentation - Supplemental Content/Naked Statistics/Chapter 1 + Introduction.md

 - Probability is one weapon in an arsenal that **requires good judgement.**

 ## Identifying important relationships (statistical detective work)
+We can't conduct an analysis on humans if we expect an adverse outcome, that's why getting to the conclusion of smoking being a causality of cancer wasn't that straight forward.
+Also there are more implications to that.
+If we are about to see the outcome at the twentieth reunion, smokers are less likely to show up.
+We also can't simply do that without having control and experimental groups, because there are more issues that could affect the health of the subject.
+And at the fortieth reunion, our bias will be more serious because the health of the subjects obviously will have greater chances of being worst.

+The data present unorganized clues—the crime scene, and we can't do experimental research.
+Statistical analysis is the detective work that crafts the raw data into some meaningful conclusion.
 Regression analysis is the tool that enables researchers to isolate a relationship between two variables.
 The problem with these type of analysis is that they can isolate a strong association between two varables by statistical analysis, but we cannot explain why that relationship exists, which means that we don't certaintly know if there is causality. **The point of statistics is to learn things that inform our lives.**

+## Lies, damned lies, and statistics